abogushcoder/ExcelMate/README.md

 - **Reusability**: Saves user-defined configurations as JSON files for easy reuse in subsequent sessions.
 - **Error Handling**: Includes basic error handling for file input/output operations.

+## Purpose
+This is a tool used by my father who has to work with a lot of text files.
+It significantly increases his efficiency at performing this specific task at his job.

 ## Installation
 1. Clone this repository to your local machine:
    ```bash